 The articles are licensed under a Creative Commons Attribution 4.0 International License CC-BY-NC-SA.
 For more information, please visit https://creativecommons.org/licenses/by/4.0

-Data access and retention.
-Authors need to guarantee that all data in the submitted article are real and accurate and should be prepared to provide public access to such data, and should in any event be prepared to retain such evidence and data for a reasonable time after publication.
+Authors need to guarantee that all data in the submitted paper are real and accurate.
+They should be prepared to provide public access to such data, and should in any event be prepared to retain such evidence and data for a reasonable time after publication.

-Funding acknowledgement.
-All sources of financial support for the research project should be disclosed.
+All sources of financial support for the research project and publications must be disclosed.

-Peer-review process.
-Authors are obliged to participate in the peer-review process.
+Authors are obliged to participate in the peer review process.
 Authors should respect the confidentiality of that process.
 The corresponding author who submits a manuscript must inform all the co-authors of the submission process and the results of the review.

-Peer review of manuscripts assists the editor in making editorial decisions and through the editorial communications with the author may also assist authors in improving the paper.
+Peer review of manuscripts assists editors in making editorial decisions and through the editorial communications with the author may also assist authors in improving the paper.
 Peer review is an essential component of formal scholarly communication and lies at the heart of the scientific method.

 The reviewer is expected to assess the general qualities of a given manuscript as scientific soundness, logical coherence, similarity with other articles and so.
 The reviewer is supposed to decide whether a manuscript delivers well the main idea of authors and if it needs some corrections into style or clearness to inform the corresponding editor.
 The reviewer should decide if the manuscript is sufficiently original, if it expands on the research conducted so far in the field.